Eris-Margeta/flipper-apps/apps/big-clock/README.md

 ## Known Issues

-- **Brief flicker on button press/release**: When adjusting brightness, a brief flicker may occur at the moment of button press and release.
+**Brief flicker on button press/release:** When adjusting brightness, a brief flicker may occur at the moment of button press and release.
 This appears to be a hardware/firmware limitation related to how the Flipper Zero's backlight system handles brightness changes.
 The brightness change itself works correctly.

-## Tested
+## Tested Firmware

 | Firmware | Version | Status |
 |----------|---------|--------|